>

 Go camping - Joshua Tree is a great place to camp.
 At the campground in Jumbo Rocks, the sites are set right in amidst the huge boulders (some boulders have openings, perfect for kids to play and hide).
 There are ranger programs in the evenings and campground talks.
 You'll want to reserve a campsite in advance, especially during holidays.

-Tips for enjoying Joshua Tree
+Tips for Joshua Tree

 When to visit - June to August are the hottest times in the park, where temperatures are often over 100 degrees in the day.
 Fall and spring are a great time to visit, with warm daytime temperatures.